 *Note: Everything on this itinerary is included with the basic Park Admission unless otherwise noted as extra charge.

 - Arrive at 9:00 am

 - Pick up a map and make your way to the events board just inside the park.
-Some of the shows and events change regularly and you won’t find them online so therefore can’t pre-plan.
-If there is something in particular you want to see you’ll have to adjust this itinerary accordingly.
-We opted to just go to the big evening extravaganza usually about 7:00pm.
+Some of the shows and events change regularly and you won’t find them online so, therefore, can’t pre-plan.
+If there is something, in particular, you want to see you’ll have to adjust this itinerary accordingly.
+We opted to just go to the big evening extravaganza usually about 7:00 pm.

 - To swim/snorkel the underground river to the end takes about 45 min to 1 hour.
 Be sure to stop at the photo points along the way.

 - Around noon you will emerge from the river at the other end of the park right where it meets the Caribbean Sea (#36 on map).
 Here you can pick up your belongings and return your life vest but hold on to your snorkel gear.

 - Follow the black route past the Manatee Lagoon and stay right following signs for the beaches, natural pools and snorkeling inlet (#4 & #21 on map).
 This is where you’ll be for the next hour or two.
 You can snorkel, take part in water activities or simply find a beach chair or hammock to take a nap.